allisonburtch/micjammer/README.md

 # micjammer

-realized i didn't have a version of this on github
+a version of the schematic i used for the ultrasonic mic jammer